openmobilityfoundation/mobility-data-specification/geography/README.md

 ### Geography Type

 Type of geography.
-These specific types are recommendations, but not a hard requirement.
-Others may be created by the Agency as needed.
+These specific types are recommendations based on ones commonly defined by agencies.
+Others may be created by the Agency as needed, or the optional `geography_type` field may be omitted.

+`geography_type` does not imply policy or required actions by providers, but instead is for organizational and discovery purposes within the standalone Geography API.
+Geographies need to be referenced from other areas of MDS to be meaningfully applied.

 | Value                | Description                          |
 | -----                | -----------                          |